-- 'complaint' means an expression of dissatisfaction however made, about actions taken or a lack of action - 'concern' means an expression of worry or doubt over an issue considered to be important for which reassurances are sought - 'meeting' means an in person or virtual meeting (i.e. telephone or video conference where all parties can participate verbally), virtual meetings will only be held in the event that all parties have access to appropriate equipment to attend and are happy to do so - 'parent' means a parent, carer or anyone with legal responsibility for a child
+- 'complaint' means an expression of dissatisfaction however made, about actions taken or a lack of action - 'concern' means an expression of worry or doubt over an issue considered to be important for which reassurances are sought - 'meeting' and "hearing" means an in person or virtual meeting or hearing (i.e. telephone or video conference where all parties can participate verbally), virtual meetings/hearings will only be held if all parties have access to appropriate equipment to attend and are happy to do so - 'parent' means a biological parent, carer or anyone who has parental responsibility or care for a child - 'school days' excludes weekends and academy holidays and periods of partial or total academy closure; - 'trust' means the academy trust

-- 'school days' excludes weekends and academy holidays and periods of partial or total academy closure; - 'trust' means the academy trust - 1.7 The timeframes referred to in this policy are our usual timeframes and the academy will seek to adhere to these timeframes where possible.

-1.8 Reasonable adjustments will be made to this procedure where required to ensure that all complainants can access and complete this complaints procedure.
+- 1.7 The timeframes referred to in this policy are our usual timeframes and the academy will seek to adhere to these timeframes where possible. - 1.8 Reasonable adjustments will be made to this procedure where required to ensure that all complainants can access and complete this complaints procedure.
 For example, providing information in alternative formats, assisting complainants in raising a formal complaint or holding meetings in accessible locations.